ohmyzsh/ohmyzsh/plugins/git/README.md

 ### Main branch preference

-Following the recent push for removing racially-charged words from our technical vocabulary, the git plugin favors using a branch name other than `master`.
-In this case, we favor the shorter, neutral and descriptive term `main`.
-This means that any aliases and functions that previously used `master`, will use `main` if that branch exists.
-We do this via the function `git_main_branch`.
+Following the recent push for removing racially-charged words from our technical vocabulary, users might favor using a branch name other than `master`.
+Now you can configure this by the environment variable `GIT_MAIN_BRANCH_PRIORITY`.
+It is a list of branch names separated by `:`.
+The function `git_main_branch` checks for all branches in the list and returns the first existing branch in the list. `git_main_branch` is used in many aliases which use `master` as the main branch before.
+The default `GIT_MAIN_BRANCH_PRIORITY` is `master:main` instead of `main:master`, and `git_main_branch` returns `master` if no branch in `GIT_MAIN_BRANCH_PRIORITY` exists, so that it's not a breaking change.

 ### Deprecated aliases